egoist/jShit/README.md

 # jShit

 🚧 WIP.
-The last library for dirty DOM manipulations if you can avoid that.
+The last library for dirty DOM manipulations if you cannot avoid that.

 ## Install